Azure/azure-service-bus/samples/Java/azure-servicebus/README.md

       -serviceBusNamespaceName {service-bus-namespace-name}
 ```

+# Building and exploring the samples

+All samples are individual Maven projects.
+JDK 1.8 or higher is required.
+There is a top-level Maven project
+umbrella that allows to build all samples in one go, but you can also build the projects singly.
+Each
+project yields a console application packaged into a JAR along with all required dependencies, so that you
+don't have to fiddle around with the Java classpath.

 ## Exploring and running the samples

+The samples are preconfigured for use with [Visual Studio Code](https://code.visualstudio.com/) and the [Red Hat
+Java language support](https://marketplace.visualstudio.com/items?itemName=redhat.java) and [Java debugging](https://marketplace.visualstudio.com/items?itemName=donjayamanne.javadebugger) extensions.
+You can either open the Java sample root directory or the individual sample directories.

+All samples have similar command line usage and accept a Service Bus connection string via option *-c {connection-string}*, and the names of the Service Bus entities they interact with, e.g. *-q {queue-name}*.

-To make running the samples straightforward, there is a Powershell ([Azure PS](https://docs.microsoft.com/azure/azure-resource-manager/powershell-azure-resource-manager)) script
-in *scripts* that will obtain the namespace connection string from your current Azure subscription, assume the entity names configured in the deployed templates,
-and export those into a configuration file in your user directory, eliminating the need to pass arguments on the command line.
+To make running the samples straightforward, there are scripts for Bash ([Azure CLI](https://docs.microsoft.com/en-us/azure/azure-resource-manager/xplat-cli-azure-resource-manager)) and Powershell ([Azure PS](https://docs.microsoft.com/azure/azure-resource-manager/powershell-azure-resource-manager)) in *scripts* that will obtain the namespace connection string from your current Azure subscription, assume the entity names configured in the deployed templates, and export those into environment variables, eliminating the need to pass those arguments on the command line.

-The Powershell script is *scripts/setupenv.ps1*.
-It needs to be called with the name of the Resource Group and the Service Bus namespace name as ordinal arguments.
+The Bash script is *scripts/setupenv.sh*, the Powershell equivalent is *scripts/setupenv.ps1*.
+Either needs to be called with the name of the Resource Group and the Service Bus namespace name as ordinal arguments.
+The Bash version runs a (re-)deployment of the template to obtain the required keys.
+For parsing
+the returned JSON file, the Bash script relies on the [./jq](https://stedolan.github.io/jq/) package that can be installed with ```sudo apt install jq```.

 Run the Powershell script from the scripts directory with